ssg-research/FLARE/README.md

 python main.py --game-mode train --env-name $GAME --victim-agent-mode $VICTIM_AGENT_MODE --seed $SEED --cuda `
   > --game-mode: train, test or fingerprint, default is train. \
-  > --victim-agent-mode: the type of policy, a2c, dqn or ppo, default is dqn. \
+  > --victim-agent-mode: the type of policy, a2c, dqn or ppo, default is set to dqn. \
   > --env-name: name of the game, Pong or MsPacman or any other available ALE game, default is Pong. \
-  > --seed: the number to generate the random starting state in gameplays (or episodes), default is 123. \
+  > --seed: the number to generate the random starting state in gameplays (or episodes), default is set to 123. \
   > --cuda: If set, the training will happen using GPU, otherwise in CPU.
 If there is no cuda available, --cuda option will return error.

 This will generate the trained policy in folder ./output/$GAME$/$VICTIM_AGENT_MODE/train/model_original.pt.
 You can check main.py to further modify the training hyperparamaters, e.g., learning rate, total time steps, entropy term coefficient in a2c and ppo, etc. Beware that training your own model might take some from, ranging from couple of hours to a day.